Ovarian cancer research

 The HOT II trial is looking at whether using a high pressure oxygen treatment called hyberbaric oxygen (HBO) therapy can help to relieve the long term side effects of having radiotherapy to the area between the hips (the pelvic area).
 Most side effects will get better a few months after treatment has finished.
 But for a small number of people there can be long lasting bowel side effects, including frequent bowel movements, diarrhoea, pain, bleeding from the bowel and the forming of scar tissue (radiation fibrosis).

-There is information about trials for ovarian cancer on our clinical trials database.
-Choose 'ovarian' from the dropdown list of cancer types.
+You can search for trials for ovarian cancer on our clinical trials database.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 During and after treatment you may feel depressed.
 There are trained specialists you can talk to about how you are feeling.
 But you need to ask your doctor to refer you.
 Researchers want to find out if seeing a specialist during or shortly after treatment may help you manage these feelings better.
 The OvPsych2 study is looking at counselling sessions to support women after chemotherapy for ovarian cancer, peritoneal cancer and fallopian tube cancer.